 Children are more at risk of getting dehydrated than adults for a few reasons:

-- Vomiting and diarrhea are often symptoms of viral illnesses, and children get more viral illnesses than adults do.
-This is because they’re exposed to everything for the first time and often share things with other children that they have put in their mouths.
+- Vomiting and diarrhea are often symptoms of viral illnesses; children get more viral illnesses than adults.
+This is because they’re exposed to everything for the first time and often share things with other children they have put in their mouths.1,2

-- Children lose more water through their skin than adults do, basically because they have a higher body surface area (skin) to body mass index (BMI) ratio and a higher base metabolic rate.
+- Children lose more water through their skin than adults because they have a higher body surface area (skin) to body mass index (BMI) ratio and a higher base metabolic rate.3

-- Babies and young kids might not be able to express their thirst to the adults caring for them.
+- Babies and young kids might be unable to express their thirst to the adults caring for them.

 Symptoms of Dehydration in Kids

 Children with mild dehydration can have no or very subtle symptoms.
-Here are some things to watch out for:
+Here are some things to watch for:5

 - Frequency and color of urination.
-If your child is peeing a little less than usual or if the urine is a little darker than normal, these can be signs of mild dehydration.
+If your child is peeing less than usual or the urine is a little darker than normal, these can be signs of mild dehydration.
 Urine should be a pale yellow color.